 [Section 91 amended by No. 74 of 2003 s.
 101.]

-92. Trust accounts etc. may be frozen by State Administrative Tribunal
+92. Restraining bank etc. from dealing with agent’s account, SAT’s powers as to

 (1) Where the Commissioner, on an application made by the Commissioner to the State Administrative Tribunal, shows by evidence on affidavit to the satisfaction of the State Administrative Tribunal that —

 (a) there are reasonable grounds for believing that there is a deficiency in the trust account of any agent; or